amandavhernan/enviro_complaints/blog_post.md

-## Automated data visualization with Plotly and Slack in Python 📊
+## Automated Data Viz with Plotly and Slack in Python 📊

 ### Introduction
 * Overview of Plotly and Slack libraries